 She believes in practicing compassionate care: in listening to her patients’ concerns, respecting their values, communicating well, and providing an evidence-based approach to help guide individualized treatment plans.
 She is deeply committed to utilizing her expertise in the field of endocrinology to optimize her patients’ health and well-being.

-Dr. Ariel also conducts research in the field of metabolism and is on the teaching faculty in the Stanford University School of Medicine.
+Dr. Ariel is passionate about medical education and teaching, and serves on the teaching faculty in the Stanford University School of Medicine.
 She completed an honors certificate in medical education from Stanford.
 She is the Founding Director of the Student Guidance Program for medical students.
 Finally, within the division of Endocrinology, she is the Director of Faculty Wellness.

-Appointments with with Dr. Ariel are available on Stanford's main campus on 300 Pasteur Drive.
+Appointments with with Dr. Ariel are available in the Hoover Pavilion on 211 Quarry Road.

 - Diabetes and Metabolism